r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

 Auth succeeds, oddly rest of the  linux virtual machines (ubuntu etc.) don't have this issue.

-We should see whats happening on the wire.
+We should see what's happening on the wire.
 To make debugging easier we will make connection attempts to just one of hosts under github.com,  `192.30.253.113`.
 Capturing packets inside the VM.

 ```